python-poetry/poetry/docs/_index.md

 ## System requirements

 Poetry requires **Python 3.7+**.
-It is multi-platform and the goal is to make it work equally well on Windows, Linux and OSX.
+It is multi-platform and the goal is to make it work equally well on Linux, macOS and Windows.

 ## Installation